I posted the trouble for that code along with a wire diagram for the tps. Here is the code description for it as well.

 * SES light "OFF".

-Check for: * Poor Connection or Damaged Harness.
+* Poor Connection or Damaged Harness.
 Inspect PCM harness connectors for backed out terminal "BB10, " improper mating, broken locks, improperly formed or damaged terminals, poor terminal to wire connection, and damaged harness.

 * Intermittent Test.
 If connections and harness check OK, monitor TPS voltage display while moving related connectors and wiring harness.
 If the failure is induced, the display will change.
 This may help to isolate the location of the malfunction.